 Certain current year apportionments from the State are based on financial and statistical information of the previous year.
 Any corrections due to the recalculation of the apportionment are made in February of the subsequent year.
-When known and measurable, these recalculations and corrections are accrued in the current year as of June 30.
+When known and measurable, these recalculations and corrections are accrued in the current fiscal year.